k-jingyang/k-jingyang.github.io/README.md

 ## Overriding CSS used by Minima 2.5.1

-> This is primarily used to override the syntax highlighting used by Minima
+> This is primarily used to override the default syntax highlighting that comes with Minima

 1. We copied `main.scss` from the `minima` gem into `assets/main.scss`
 ```scss